Junior Félix

+Career

 On May 4, 1989, Félix hit the first pitch he saw in the big leagues for a home run off Kirk McCaskill, but his Blue Jays lost 3–2 in 10 innings.
 He was the 27th American League player ever to homer in his first major league at-bat, and the 10th to do so on the first pitch.

 In the same season on June 2, at Fenway Park, in Boston, Félix hit an inside the park grand slam.

 On September 2, 1990, Félix caught the final out of the Blue Jays' first no-hitter, thrown by Dave Stieb.